bradwright/Realtime-presentation/presentation-notes.rst

 Future of WebSockets
 ====================

+- As mentioned, the current spec is free of the proxy security issues mentioned above;
 - The new version of Chromium, the open source browser that Chrome is built on, `supports the latest, secure version of the WebSockets protocol`__
 - `A ticket was recently closed in Webkit`__ that adds support for the new protocol too;
 - The Aurora alpha build of Firefox has `just added support for WebSockets`__ under a different DOM namespace